University Operations – Administration

 1-2.
 University Governance Provisions

-Throughout this policy, University Governance Provisions refers to any authoritative item related to the organization or operation of EWU and includes the following:
+Throughout this policy, University Governance Provisions refers to any authoritative item related to the organization or operation of EWU and includes the following.
+All policies must conform to all higher legal authorities and are listed below in order of their level of authority.

 a.
 Laws: Rules developed by the state or federal legislature that have a binding legal force on the governance and operations of the university and its constituents.
 Title 28B (Higher Education) of the Revised Code of Washington (RCW) establishes all Washington State public institutions of higher education and prescribes state laws relative to institutional governance and operations.
 Laws are the highest legal authority governing university operations.

 d.
-Academic Policies: Official policies approved by the Academic Senate and adopted under the authority of the university president.
-These policies relate to academic standards and procedures of the university.
+Academic Policies: Official policies recommended by the Academic Senate and approved under the authority of the university president.
+These policies relate to academic standards and procedures of the university and are the fourth highest authority.

-g.
-Colleges, departments, and administrative or academic units may publish Handbooks for employees or students as needed to provide updated information.
+h.
+Department Handbooks: Colleges, departments, and administrative or academic units may publish handbooks for employees or students as needed to provide updated information.
 Such publications shall be in accord with existing policies and may not establish regulations or procedures contrary to higher authority.

 i.
 University Guidelines: University Guidelines are standard procedures of the university which are published under the authority of the university president.
 University Guidelines are not binding; they contain guidance related to specific functions and are intended to enhance efficiency.
 Guidelines are not intended to, do not, and may not be relied on to create a right or benefit, substantive or procedural, enforceable at law by a party in legal proceedings limited to arbitration or litigation.